citp/privacy-policy-historical/a/ad/adx/adxpose.com.md

 **Our Commitment to Data Security**

 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.
 Please be aware, however, that no data transmissions over the Internet or other networks can be guaranteed to be 100% secure.
 Consequently, we cannot ensure or warrant the security or integrity of any information you transmit to us.
 You transmit information to us at your own risk.
 Once we receive personal information, we make reasonable efforts to protect it from unauthorized access, disclosure, alteration, or destruction.
 But we cannot represent or guarantee that personal information will not be accessed, disclosed, altered or destroyed.
+Data will be retained for a minimum of ten years from the time of collection unless otherwise instructed by the data owner.

 If Mpire learns of a security systems breach we may attempt to notify you electronically so that you can take appropriate protective steps.
 Mpire may post a notice through the service if a security breach occurs.
 If this happens, you will need a web browser enabling you to access the service.
 Mpire may also send an email to you at the email address you have provided to us in these circumstances.
 Depending on where you live, you may have a legal right to receive notice of a security breach in writing.